Robert F. Kennedy Jr. 2024 presidential campaign: CNN debate

 Kennedy met the threshold in four and then three after CNN removed Monmouth University from their list of accepted polls.
 Kennedy also did not meet the ballot requirement, having been confirmed in only five states at the time of the debate.

 Although Trump claimed to have no objection to Kennedy participating in the debate, the Trump campaign was later reported to have received "assurances" that Kennedy would not be invited.
 The Biden campaign opposed Kennedy's inclusion and reportedly told CNN that the president would only participate in a two person debate.

 On May 29, Kennedy filed a complaint with the Federal Election Commission alleging that the Biden and Trump campaigns colluded to prevent him from appearing at the debate following a statement from an FEC chair that Kennedy's exclusion was illegal under FEC law.
 The claim was that the ballot access requirement was unfairly applied, neither Biden or Trump had secured ballot access in any state as their respective conventions had not yet occurred.

-In response to not being allowed into the televised debate Kennedy hosted a live event dubbed "The Real Debate" in which he responded to the same questions that were asked of Biden and Trump.
+In response to not being allowed into the televised debate, Kennedy counterprogrammed it with a campaign event in Los Angeles dubbed "The Real Debate"—livestreamed on Rumble and X—where moderator John Stossel asked Kennedy the same questions that were posed to Biden and Trump.